Sorry, you need to enable JavaScript to visit this website.

 • Fact: In addition to the paper voter registration form, DC DMV also electronically sends the information about residents who would like to register to vote to the Board of Elections nightly.

-View the Driver's License Fair Access and Equality Amendment Act of 2016.
+View the Driver License Fair Access and Equality Amendment Act of 2016.

-• Fact: DC DMV's Practice Knowledge Tests were rolled out in April 2015 in seven languages.
+• Fact: DC DMV's practice knowledge test was rolled out in April 2015 in seven languages.

-• Fact: The website pages about obtaining Limited Purpose credential, as well as other pertinent DC DMV information, is available on our website in six languages.
-DC DMV's homepage is available at the link below:
+• Fact: The website pages about obtaining Limited Purpose credential, as well as other pertinent DC DMV information, is available on our DC DMV in Your Language webpage, which is available in six languages.

 • Fact: In Fiscal Year 2015, DC DMV scored 5 out of 5 on the Office of Human Rights (OHR) Accessibility Rating [PDF] and 4 out of 4 on OHR's Preparedness Rating.